 I’d seen the work of White Collar Bikes at the Kustomfest show.
-Their motorcycles were some of the most impressive on display adorned in CNC milled parts, carbon fiber components, and hand formed aluminum bodywork.
+Their motorcycles were some of the most impressive on display adorned in CNC milled parts, carbon fibre components, and hand-formed aluminium bodywork.
 Knowing they were based in Bandung I reached out to them first and to my surprise received a timely reply.
 What I didn’t realize at the time was that White Collar Bike wasn’t a workshop employing a large team of workers, which from the quality and complexity of their builds seemed to be the case.
 It was, in fact, the work of one man named Ram Ram and his workshop was at his home where he employed just a couple of staff to help build his meticulous custom motorcycles.
 Regardless of this Ram Ram welcomed us with open arms and we set a date to pay his home workshop a visit.

-Weeks later when we arrived Ram’s home we learned that White Collar Bikes was Ram’s side project and it had been gaining him much more attention than he’d anticipated.
+Weeks later when we arrived at Ram’s home we learned that White Collar Bikes was Ram’s side project and it had been gaining him much more attention than he’d anticipated.
 Ram works as a product designer and building custom motorcycles had always been a hobby.
-Now just a few short years later White Collar Bikes had become one of the countries most internationally recognized custom workshops.
+Now just a few short years later White Collar Bikes had become one of the country’s most internationally recognized custom workshops.

 Earlier this year in the lead up to Kustomfest 2017 I contacted Ram to see if he was going to be attending the show.
 Sadly he couldn’t make it along, but he did have some surprising news, one of his latest builds, a custom Benelli BN 600R was going to be at the show.